Niu Technologies Announces Third Quarter 2022 Financial Results

 -- Third Quarter Net income of RMB 2.9 million, compared with net income of RMB 91.7 million in the same period of last year

 BEIJING, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- Niu Technologies (“NIU”, or “the Company”) (NASDAQ: NIU), the world’s leading provider of smart urban mobility solutions, today announced its financial results for the third quarter ended September 30, 2022.
+21, 2022 (GLOBE NEWSWIRE) -- Niu Technologies ("NIU", or "the Company") NIU, the world's leading provider of smart urban mobility solutions, today announced its financial results for the third quarter ended September 30, 2022.

 Third Quarter 2022 Financial Highlights